Healing Through Art Program

 Part-Time Modular Course

-Beginning in Summer 2022, the Healing Through Art program will meet in person two times per year (summer and spring) with monthly online classes and a program of weekly artistic assignments.
+The 2nd Cohort of the Healing Through Art program will begin in July 2026.
+We will meet in person two times per year (summer and spring) with monthly online classes in between with monthly artistic homework assignments.
 The program will provide a minimum of 280 classroom hours plus an accompanying minimum of 280 hours of mentored, project-based work from home.*

 *Requirements of iARTe accrediting body of the Goetheanum